FAC29A/Weeks01-03-Zukhra-Alex/README.md

 7. **Footer:** Displays agency contact information, including email and phone number, as well as links to social media profiles.

+## Things to improve

+- **Load Time Optimization:** Reduce image file sizes and minimize unnecessary code to enhance page loading speed.
+  Faster
+  load times improve user satisfaction.
+- **Browser Compatibility Enhancement:** While some features of the testimonial section currently function correctly on Chrome, they encounter issues on Mozilla Firefox.
+- **Enhance Social Media Connectivity:** Activate the existing social media icons on our website to link directly to our agency's profiles on platforms like Facebook, Twitter and Instagram.

 ## How to Use

 1. Clone this repository to your local machine.